kubos/kubos/docs/tutorials/app-register.rst

 files reside.
 They **must be the only files in this directory** in order for the service to be able to complete the registration process.

+The ``uuid`` input parameter specifies the desired UUID for the registered application.
+If not specified, one will be automatically generated.
+This field is normally used when updating an existing application.

 The mutation can return the following fields: